Data Standards

 For each tagged event, the Hub and indexers SHOULD record:

-tx_hashandevent_index;entity_id(where applicable);from_walletandto_wallet(or external address);amountanddenom;directionrelative to the entity (inflow or outflow);category_code(see section 5);- optional
+tx_hashandevent_index;entity_id(where applicable);from_walletandto_wallet(or external address);amountanddenom;directionrelative to the entity (inflow or outflow);category_code(see section 5);- required

 evidence_ref– hash or pointer to off-chain evidence; timestampandblock_height.